cometbeetle/lotus-ci-win/README.md

-# lotus-ci
+# lotus-ci-win

-A Docker image used for the `lotus` GitLab CI pipeline testing phase.
+A Windows-based Docker image used for the `lotus` GitLab CI pipeline testing phase.

 The image includes: